NYCPlanning/Geosupport-UPG/docs/overview.md

 It is important for users to convert any existing applications to a COW format in a non-mainframe environment.

-<u>**IMPORTANT UPDATED MSW ANNOUNCEMENT (Reminder)**</u>
+<u>**IMPORTANT UPDATED MSW ANNOUNCEMENT**</u>
+<u>**MSW IS NO LONGER SUPPORTED**</u>

-**As of January 1, 2020, Mainframe-Specific Work Areas (MSWs) will no longer be supported.**  Character-Only Work Areas (COWs) will continue to be supported.
+**As of January 1, 2020, Mainframe-Specific Work Areas (MSWs) are no longer supported.**  Character-Only Work Areas (COWs) will continue to be supported.
 As mentioned above, COWs will be enhanced only in a non-mainframe environment.
-It is important for users to convert any existing MSW applications to the COW format in a non-mainframe environment.
+It is essential for users to convert any existing MSW applications to the COW format in a non-mainframe environment.

-User-written application programs and GBAT utilities that use the MSW format will continue to run for a period of time after January 1, 2020, but no technical support will be available.
-If an issue arises, users will not be able to call DCP for resolution.
+User-written application programs and GBAT utilities that use the MSW format may continue to run but no technical support will be available.  **If an MSW issue arises, users can no longer call DCP for resolution.**

 To assist users in the conversion to COW format:
    *  [Appendix 12](/appendices/appendix12/) contains information needed to create COW applications.
    *  [Appendix 13](/appendices/appendix13/) contains the COW Work Area Layouts.
    *  [Appendix 14](/appendices/appendix14/) contains the COW copy files.

-Any further issues may be directed via email to: GSS_Software@planning.nyc.gov
+Any further issues may be directed via email to: Geosupport_DL@planning.nyc.gov